dkratzert/StructureFinder/docs/main.rst

       -f DBFILENAME, --dbfile DBFILENAME
       -d, --download        Shows a download link in the page bottom

-The easiest way is to run 'strf_web' from a diretory with a database file: strf_web -f structuredb.sqlite
+The easiest way is to run 'strf_web' from a directory with a database file: strf_web -f structuredb.sqlite

 Be aware that running a web server has security implications.
 Do not expose this server to the internet unless you know what you are doing!

 The web site should look like this after clicking on a table row: